skgallagher/EpiCompare/README.md

 devtools::install_github("shannong19/timeternR")
 ```

-Currently we also need you to download a slightly modified version of `ggtern`, which can be done in the following way
+Currently we also need you to download a slightly modified version of `ggtern`, which can be done in the following way (see ()[#notes-on-ggtern-functions])

 ```r
 devtools::install_github("benjaminleroy/ggtern")